 In some instances, you can even claim punitive damages against your employer if you can prove that your employer acted in gross violation of the law or utter disregard of your civil liberties protected by the California Constitution and the Bill of Rights.

 It is one thing to know about your rights, but getting the proper compensation you deserve is a whole different story.
-Due to the numerous laws protecting our civil liberties, you will be ill-equipped to apply them appropriately to your situation.
-The best thing to do before you file a complaint is to seek guidance from expert Los Angeles civil rights discrimination lawyers who have decades of experience in protecting the employment and labor law rights of employees in California.
+Due to the numerous laws enforcing civil rights protection, you will be ill-equipped to apply them appropriately to your situation.
+The best thing to do before you file a complaint is to seek guidance from an expert civil rights attorney who has decades of experience in protecting the employment and labor law rights of employees in California.

-Not all employment lawyers can handle serious violations of civil liberties in the workplace.
-Hence, if you are serious in filing a lawsuit and claiming the maximum compensation from your unjust employer, then your best course of action is to seek legal assistance from Los Angeles-based law firm Mesriani Law Group.
-They have expert employment discrimination lawyers who are well respected in the legal community for their zeal in protecting the rights of all California workers.
+Not all employment lawyers can handle serious civil rights violations in the workplace.
+Hence, if you are serious in filing a lawsuit and claiming the maximum compensation from your unjust employer, then your best course of action is to seek legal assistance from a Los Angeles-based law firm like Mesriani Law Group.
+We have expert employment discrimination lawyers who are well-respected in the legal community for their zeal in protecting the rights of all California workers.

 Learn to Protect Your Civil Rights at Work

 Your civil rights are fundamental aspects of your life in society.
 Countless lives have been lost in laying the foundations of the civil rights you enjoy today.
-These civil rights are enforceable anywhere and at any time and therefore should also be respected in any work setting.
-If your employer violates these rights, then you have a right to file a civil rights lawsuit for damages, if not a criminal case against your employer.
+These rights are enforceable anywhere and at any time and therefore, should always be respected in any work setting.
+If your employer violates any of these rights, then you have a right to file a civil rights lawsuit for damages, if not a criminal case against your employer.

 Civil rights refer to the rights of an employee to a work environment that is free from harassment or discrimination.
 Hence, if you are unjustly treated or discriminated, whether it is in the form of age, racial, gender, disability, religious, pregnancy, national origin, or workers’ compensation discrimination, then you are a victim of civil rights violation at work.